-UA Remote Work
+UA Remote Work Project

-The COVID-19 pandemic dramatically changed where and how university employees work.
+BACKGROUND: The COVID-19 pandemic dramatically changed where and how university employees work.
 This caused us to look at the workplace in a different way.
 There have been advantages and disadvantages to working from home.
 The university would like to continue taking advantage of the good things about working from home and allow employees, supervisors and campuses the flexibility moving forward to accomplish their work through a combination of onsite and remote workplace options, while increasing employee engagement, provided business needs are met.

 - Create a list of legally required constraints so we know the parameters in which the team can operate while designing a workplace plan.